St. Francis Episcopal School

 St. Francis Episcopal School, formerly St. Francis Episcopal Day School, is a private Episcopal school located on two campuses in the City of Piney Point Village and the Memorial area of Houston, Texas, United States.
-In fall 2018, St. Francis opened a high school on the Couper Campus (2300 S. Piney Point Rd., Houston, TX 77063) with its inaugural freshman class graduating in May 2022.
+In fall 2018, St. Francis opened a high school on the Couper Campus (2300 S. Piney Point Rd., Houston, TX 77063), and its inaugural freshman class graduated in 2022.
 The Piney Point Campus and affiliated parish, located at 335 Piney Point Rd., house the lower and middle schools.
 The Couper Campus is home to primary and upper school facilities, along with athletic fields used by the middle school.
 With over 900 students, St. Francis Episcopal School was once the largest K–8 Episcopal parish day school in the United States.
 In the 1998–1999 school year, St. Francis was named a National Blue Ribbon School.

 History and facilities

 A coeducational school, St. Francis was founded in 1952 as a mission of St. Francis Episcopal Church.
 For its first year, it welcomed a class of 24 preschoolers and gradually expanded into elementary education.
 In 1965, Sarah W. Woolrich, who originally joined St. Francis faculty in 1959 as a first-grade teacher, was named St. Francis's first head of school.
 The current interim head of school is Donald C. North.

 The school continued to expand and by 1973 included sixth-grade classes.
 Between 1978 and 1985, capital campaigns funded the construction of a gymnasium, dining hall, additional classrooms, and the Sarah W. Woolrich Education Building.
 In 1997, the school added an Outdoor Activity Center and in 2001 opened a new Lower School Building, library, Fine Arts Center, and technology center, along with a renovated dining hall, gymnasium, and common area.
 The Woods Outdoor Classroom was established in 2011.

 The school had renovated the dining hall in 2022 to make it more modern and updated, along with some other improvements to the interior of the school.

 The Parish Hall, established in 1952, was demolished in 2022, to make a new, updated Parish Hall for St. Francis Episcopal Church.

-The Student Life Building on the Couper Campus is expected to be completed by spring.
+The Student Life Building on the Couper Campus opened in January 2023.

 Today, the school serves students from age 2 years through 12th grade on two sites - the original Piney Point Campus and Couper Campus - together totaling 39 acres providing ample room for the school's 600-seat state-of-the-art Fine Arts Center, 7,000-square-foot library and technology center, and nine acres of regulation playing fields for a wide variety of sports.